eliben/code-for-blog/2025/decjit/README.md

-"Decorator JITs - Python as a DSL" ?

 These implement the different kinds of JIT:

     astjit
     bytecodejit
     tracejit

+Each has its own `sample-<kind>jit.py` file for experiments.
+Run these with `uv run`.

 All using the same package for running expressions via llvmlite:

     exprcode

-To run unit tests:
+To run all unit tests:

     uv run pytest -v